xiaodi007/AI-CardGame/README.md

 - If the situation is unfavorable, use the "EMP" item to regain the initiative, and try to turn the tide by using the "Format" item to reconfigure the otherworlds.

 ### Points System
 For every victory against the AI, you will earn 100 points, while a loss will cost you 100 points.
-If your points are insufficient, the game will call the Bucket Protocol's swapin interface to exchange USDC for Bucket points (1 USDC equals 100 points), ensuring you can continue participating in the game.
+If your points are insufficient, the game will call the Bucket Protocol's swapin interface to exchange.
+For every 1 USDC exchanged into 1 Bucket, you will receive 100 points.
+(1 USDC equals 100 points), ensuring you can continue participating in the game.

 ### Game Features
 One of the game's standout features is that the AI opponents are driven by GPT-like agents with unique personalities.
 These agents generate different strategies and dialogue based on the game’s current environment, ensuring that every match feels fresh and challenging.